matrix-org/matrix-spec-proposals/proposals/2010-spoilers.md

 In such cases it would make sense to add a spoiler so that only those who have seen the movie or don't mind spoilers read the content.
 Another example would be e.g. in mental health communities where certain people have certain triggers.
-People could put talking about abuse or thelike into a spoiler, to not accidentally trigger anyone just reading along the conversation.
+People could put talking about abuse or the like into a spoiler, to not accidentally trigger anyone just reading along the conversation.
 Furthermore this is helpful for bridging to other networks that already have a spoiler feature.